11 Herbs Every Cook Should Have

-- Sage: I call this fresh herb my Holiday go-to.
-Just the smell brings Christmas cheer to my heart by just smelling it.
+- Sage: I call this fresh herb my holiday go-to.
+Just the smell brings Christmas cheer to my heart.
 But of course that is not all it is used for.
 This very aromatic and woodsy tasting fresh herb is used with fresh sausage, rich meats like pork, goose and duck.
 And of course, do not forget to put in that yummy stuffing for the the turkey!

 - Tarragon: Smelling this fresh herb will remind you very much of licorice.
 Pairs nicely with poultry, fish, shellfish, veggies, vinegar, and eggs.
 French Tarragon is often preferred over the Russian Tarragon which is a bit more bitter.

 - Thyme: A crusty and a bit minty fresh herb, Thyme is also used in many Mediterranean dishes, stews, eggs, seafood, and poultry.
 It is also nicely used in flavoring steamed rice when tossing the sprigs into the boiling water.
 Strip leaves from the stems by pulling through the tines of a fork.

 You can store fresh herbs up to several days by immersing the stems in 1-inch of water in a tall glass.
 Cover glass with a plastic bag and refrigerate.
 You can also freeze fresh herbs by removing the leaves from the stems, and rinsing and drying them.
 Then, place the fresh herbs in a heavy-duty sealed plastic bag for up to 6 months.
 Frozen fresh herbs will darken but retain much of their flavor.